jaganraajan/mcp-container-ts/README.md

 > [!IMPORTANT]
 > (*) This guide implements only the SSE MCP server.
 The MCP host and clients are not provided.
 If you are looking for a complete solution, with a custom MCP host, client and both HTTP and SSE MCP servers please check out this other [repository](https://github.com/manekinekko/azure-container-apps-ai-mcp).

-## Getting started
+## Other installation options

-You have a few options for getting started with this template.
+You have a few other options besides azd up locally for getting started with this template.
 The quickest way to get started is GitHub Codespaces, since it will setup all the tools for you, but you can also [set it up locally](#local-environment).

 ### GitHub Codespaces
 You can run this template virtually by using GitHub Codespaces.
 The button will open a web-based VS Code instance in your browser:

 1. Open the template (this may take several minutes):